 This game currently only covers the Near Side of the Moon Routes (Arcueid and Ciel).
 While this may be seen as a turn-off after 10 years of waiting, it is important to remember that with the original game, the Far Side routes were released after Near Side and they were only compiled together later.

 As of this article, the game has not gotten an official release outside Japan which is a crying shame.
 I can understand why the original wasn’t since it was released in the early 2000s when visual novels didn’t really leave Japan but times have changed.
-Visual novels have been translated far more regularly, etching out a small niche overseas.
-If popular VNs like Dangaronpa, The Science Adventure Series, and The When They Cry series can make it over, I don’t see why Tsukihime can’t.
+Visual novels have been translated far more regularly, etching out a small but growing niche overseas.
+If popular VNs like Dangaronpa, The Science Adventure Series, and Higurashi can make it over, I don’t see why Tsukihime can’t.

 This isn’t even mentioning that many of Type Moon’s recent works have been brought over including Fate/Extra, Fate/Grand Order, and the aforementioned Melty Blood games.
 Perhaps we’ll see the remake later down the line but for now, we can only hope.